imixs/imixs-cloud/doc/SETUP.md

 **networking**

 You can change the default pod-network `10.244.0.0/16` if this network collides with an existing network.
-Y

-.d

 ### The control-plane-endpoint

 **Note:** If you have plans to upgrade this single control-plane kubeadm cluster to high availability you should specify the --control-plane-endpoint to set the shared endpoint for all control-plane nodes.
 Such an endpoint should be a DNS name, so you can change the endpoint later easily.

 	$ sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=[NODE_IP_ADDRESS] --control-plane-endpoint=kube-load-balancer